ArthurClemens/faceted_search/documentation/schema_configuration.md

 ]
 ```

-Custom data can be cast to a different type:
+Custom data can also be cast to a different type:

 ```
 data_fields: [
   ...
   my_custom_data: [
     publication_year: [
-      cast: "integer"
+      cast: :integer
     ],
   ]
 ]